apache/tvm/docs/how_to/dev/setup_rpc_system.rst

   $ export PYTHONPATH=`pwd`/python:${PYTHONPATH}

-.. _luanch-rpc-server:
+.. _launch-rpc-server:

-3. Luanch RPC Server
+3. Launch RPC Server
 ^^^^^^^^^^^^^^^^^^^^

 The RPC server can be launched on your device machine through the commands like something below, please modify the *RPC_TRACKER_IP*, *RPC_TRACKER_PORT*, *RPC_PROXY_IP*, *RPC_PROXY_PORT*, and *RPC_KEY* according to your concrete environment.